cognidox/OfficeToPDF/OfficeToPDF/README.txt

   /writepassword <pass>      - use <pass> as the write password to open the document with /merge                     - when using a template, create a new file from the template and merge
-                               the text from the document to convert into the new file /template <template_path>  - use a .dot, .dotx or .dotm template when converting with Word /excel_active_sheet        - only convert the active worksheet /excel_auto_macros         - run Auto_Open macros in Excel files before conversion /excel_show_formulas       - show formulas in the PDF when converting with Excel
+                               the text from the document to convert into the new file /template <template_path>  - use a .dot, .dotx or .dotm template when converting with Word.
+When converting Excel, use the page settings from the first worksheet in the template document /excel_active_sheet        - only convert the active worksheet /excel_auto_macros         - run Auto_Open macros in Excel files before conversion /excel_show_formulas       - show formulas in the PDF when converting with Excel